marin774/Jingle-CalcOverlay-Plugin/setup.md

 **NOTE**: This overlay will show on OBS if your Ninjabrain Bot is in "All Advancements" mode (pictured below).
 ![image](https://github.com/user-attachments/assets/549a16a7-d974-4d92-a7d0-0851924fa1bc)

 Click "Preview All Advancements Overlay".
 This will open a new window that displays a dummy All Advancements tab.
-You can see how your layout might look like in OBS.
+You can see how your layout might look like in OBS/Toolscreen.

 #### Columns
 - **Show column** - whether to show the column or not